AlexisWu-01/AirSchedule/README.md

 #### **Backend Orchestration**

 - **Services**
-  - **LLMService**: Interfaces with the OpenAI API to parse user queries and generate actionable plans.
+  - **LLMService**: Interfaces with the OpenAI API to parse user queries and generate actionable plans as well as uiComponents.
   - **ActionExecutor**: Executes the steps outlined in the action plans by interacting with various backend services.
   - **FlightService**: Retrieves flight details, statuses, and calculates travel times.
 Using real-time google flights api through serp api.
   - **CalendarService**: Manages user schedules and retrieves meeting details.
 Using apple Calendar EventKit.